uwaiseibna2/GAP/README.md

 GAP is a software implementation of Islam, Campelo dos Santos, Kanjilal, and Assis' (2024) machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments.

-We introduce GAP, a novel machine learning framework for predicting a binary phenotype from gaps in a multi-species sequence alignment of a genomic region.
 In particular, GAP employs a neural network (NN) to predict the presence or absence of a phenotype solely from gaps in a multiple alignment, with optional consideration of phylogenetic relationships from a user-input species tree.
 GAP can be employed for three distinct problems: predicting a phenotype in one or more species from a known associated region, pinpointing which specific genomic positions within such a region are associated with a phenotype, and extracting a set of candidate genomic regions associated with a phenotype.
-Here, we demonstrate the utility of GAP by exploiting the well-known association between the gulonolactone (L-) oxidase *Gulo* gene and vitamin C synthesis.

-For improvment suggestions and queries, email: uislam2022@fau.edu
+For queries, email: uislam2022@fau.edu.

-# Cite GAP
+# Citing GAP

-Thank you for using GAP!

-Citation is appreciated: UI Islam, AL Campelo dos Santos, R Kanjilal, and R Assis' (2024) machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments
+If you use GAP, then please cite: Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. A machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments.
+Under review (2024).

 # Getting Started

-Running GAP scripts require installation of Python3 (version > 3.9) and R (version > 4.0) into the system.
+Running GAP requires installation of R (version > 4.0) and Python (version > 3.9).
 GAP installs the required R and Python packages from within the script.
-If GAP fails to install a package itself and users encounter a package installation error, they can install that particular package manually.
+If GAP encounters an error during installation of a package, they can be installed manually.
 Commands to install R and Python packages from respective terminals:
 ```bash
 # R package installation command